pure-data/externals-howto/README.rst

     void my_dsp_method(t_mydata *x, t_signal **sp)

-In the “dsp” method a class method for signal processing is added to the DSP tree by the function ``dsp_add``.
+In the “dsp” method, a class method for signal processing is added to the DSP tree by function ``dsp_add``.

 Apart from the data space ``x`` of the object, an array of signals is passed.
-The signals in the array are arranged from left to right, first the inlets, then the outlets..
+The signals in the array are arranged from left to right, first the inlets, then the outlets.

 In case there are both two in and out signals, this means: